Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Results and Discussion

-Having discussed results of TDCS for 300keV, we discuss the angular profile of TDCS for Ag and Au targets for given $m$'s for 500keV.
-We also increase the scattering angle and hence the opening angle $(\theta_{s}=-15^{\circ}$ and $\theta_{p}=15^{\circ})$ to investigate the effect of momentum transfer (larger scattering angle here) and the opening angle of the Twisted beam on the angular profile of TDCS.
-As followed in Fig.4, we depict the various calculation of different $m$ with the same representative curves.
-Here we present the $(TDCS)_{0}$ for plane wave calculation $(\theta_{p}=0,m=0)$ to compare it with the $(TDCS)_{T}$ to further investigate the effect of current-current interaction and its interference with the charge-charge interaction.
-For Ag case, we found that the binary peak is not only shifted towards the momentum transfer direction, it is also enhanced (see $(TDCS)_{0}$ (dashed-dotted-dashed curve) and $(TDCS)_{T}$ (solid curve) in the Fig.5(a), $m=0$ case).
-This is in complete contrast with our earlier results wherein we get binary peaks with reduced magnitude.
-For Au case, we get again reduced binary peak(see $m=0$ solid curve in Fig 5(b)).
-When we gradually increase OAM from $m=0.5$ to $m=2.0$ as found in the previous calculation, the binary peak in $(TDCS)_{T}$ shifts to smaller angle and finally gets split for larger $m$, e.g. for Ag case, the splitting is found for $m= 1.0$, $1.5$ and $2.0$ (see dotted, dotted-dashed, dotted-dashed-dotted curves) and similarly for Au case for $m=1.5$ and $2.0$ (see dotted-dashed, dotted-dashed-dotted curves).
-This is worth mentioning that the splitting is not so pronounced for Au target (see Fig.5(b)) for larger $m$ when compared that with the Ag target.
-In addition to this, the prominent peak in the $(TDCS)_{T}$ after splitting is found to be in the binary peak region for Ag target (see the split peak for $m=1.0$, $1.5$ and $2.0$ in the binary region marked by arrow at $\theta_{q}$ in Fig.5(a)).
-On the other hand, we found that for Au target it is other way around.
-In this case, the prominent peak peaks around $15^{\circ}$ for $m=1.5$ and $2.0$ (see Fig. 5(b)).
+Having discussed the results of the TDCS for 300 keV, we now discuss the angular profile of TDCS for Ag target for given $l$'s for 500 keV.
+We also increase the scattering angle and hence the opening angle $(\theta_{s}=15^{\circ}$ and $\theta_{p}=15^{\circ})$ to investigate the effect of larger momentum transfer (larger scattering angle here) and the opening angle of the twisted beam on the angular profile of TDCS.
+The angular profiles of $(TDCS)_{T}$ for different values of $l$ are plotted in Fig.~\ref{fig6}.
+As followed in Fig.~\ref{fig5}, we depict the various calculations of different $l$ with the same representative curves.
+For Ag case, we found that the binary peak for the plane wave is shifted by larger angles from the momentum transfer direction (see the solid curve in Fig.~\ref{fig6}).
+When we gradually increase $l$ from 1 to 3, as found in the previous calculation, the binary peak in $(TDCS)_{T}$ shifts towards the forward direction.
+The binary peak split marginally for $l$=2 and prominently for $l$=3 leading to a two peak pattern in $(TDCS)_{T}$ in the binary region (see the dashed-dotted curve in Fig.~\ref{fig6}).
+Further, we observe that the magnitude of $(TDCS)_{T}$ is more enhanced for $l$=1 when compared with the plane wave (see the solid and dotted curves of Fig.~\ref{fig6}.